eug48/cmd-frontend/README.md

 # cmd-frontend

-Web-based front-ends for arbitrary commands.
+Simple web-based front-ends for arbitrary commands.

 * Designed to be highly secure
   * Server code in one easy to audit .js file
   * Only commands whitelisted on the server can run
-  * No server-side dependencies except node.
-No `npm install`
+  * No server-side dependencies except Node.js
 * Designed for quick and easy development
   * No compilation steps - TypeScript is loaded using [@babel/standalone](https://babeljs.io/docs/en/babel-standalone) - just refresh the page to run updated code
   * Scripts use an API ([frontend/types.d.ts](frontend/types.d.ts)) that decouples them from rendering the UI or executing commands